sfeniTV/php-dev-lamp/README.md

 `make shell` opens up a shell inside the PHP container.
 There you can run `composer` for example.

+Start coding inside src/ and only move things to public/ if you really need them public accessible.
+Think about that when you deploy you app at a hosting provider.
+Configure your webroot /documentroot to this public/ folder only!

 ## system requirements

 * docker